Rudy Boesch: Military career

 Too young to join the Marines, Boesch dropped out of high school and enlisted in the United States Navy in April 1945 at age 17.
 Following boot camp at Naval Training Station Sampson in New York, he volunteered for the Amphibious Scouts and Raiders at Fort Pierce, Florida, where he was tentatively assigned to conduct covert reconnaissance of China's coastline.

 The Second World War ended before the training completed, but he was still sent to China.
 For a while he and a few others guarded a decommissioned ship in Victoria Harbour, Hong Kong.
-He then had a stint as a boatswain's mate (BM) on board USS Massey, a destroyer ported on the Chinese coast.
+He then had a tour as a boatswain's mate (BM) on board USS Massey, a destroyer ported on the Chinese coast.
 That was followed by a period of shore duty in London.
 He volunteered for UDT Frogman training in late 1950, graduating in Underwater Demolition Team Replacement Class #6 in 1951.

 Boesch met his future wife, Marge, at a wedding circa 1950–1951.
 They married in 1955 and had three daughters in the following years.
 Meanwhile, he served in UDT Team 2 and later UDT Team 21 alongside Richard Marcinko.

 In 1962, Roy Boehm selected Boesch, a Chief Boatswain's Mate (BMC), to be chief of the boat of newly created SEAL Team Two.
 One of the first opportunities for the team came later that year during the Cuban Missile Crisis, when they were put on alert for possible action.
 Orr Kelly's 1995 Never Fight Fair: Navy SEALs' Stories of Combat and Adventure contains a description by Marcinko, also a member of the team, of a near-suicidal mission that never took place – to parachute into Havana Harbor and attack strategic targets – and of Boesch fielding direct calls from President John F. Kennedy inquiring as to their readiness.
-In 1967, Boesch was promoted to the rank of Master Chief Petty Officer.
+In 1967, Boesch was promoted to the rank of master chief petty officer.